Linked to Friends of Karura Forest

 Mission

-To promote conservation of the enviroment, in particular forests and sustainable management of natural resources through education programmes
+To promote conservation of the environment, in particular forests and sustainable management of natural resources through education programmes

 Our